 Email This Recipe To Me!

 Step 3: Pour the wet ingredients into the dry ingredients.
-You can use bowls and elbow grease to mix your batter or a standing mixer.
-Add your mix-ins before you mix them together.
+You can mix your batter with a standing mixer or bowls and elbow grease.
+Add your mix-ins to the wet and dry ingredients before mixing.
 Mix into a nice, workable dough.

 🔑 Sandi says: Every gluten free flour blend has a different starch-to-grain ratio.
-This means you may need more or less flour, depending on your flour blend.
+Depending on your flour blend, you may need more or less flour.
 If you can’t shape your dough, it means there is a lot of starch in your blend, and you need to add more flour!

 Step 5: Use a knife to make cut marks for each slice of biscotti.
 Do not cut all the way through the dough.
 This will make it easier for you to cut when the dough is partially baked.

-Step 7: Remove the biscotti from the oven and slice on the cut lines you made earlier.
+Step 7: Remove the biscotti from the oven and slice along the cut lines you made earlier.
 Cut all the way through.
 Turn each biscotti slice onto its side.

 Step 8: Bake for 15 minutes on this side.
 Flip the biscotti over and bake on the other side for an additional 15 minutes.

-Step 9: Remove from the oven to a cooling rack and allow the gluten free biscotti slices to cool.
-Dip in chocolate if you like!
+Step 9: Remove the biscotti from the oven to a cooling rack and allow the gluten free biscotti slices to cool.
+The biscotti will be soft until they cool and harden.
+Don’t serve them or dip them in melted chocolate until they are fully cooled.

 Frequently Asked Questions: